Nasi Uduk Betawi

 - 05

-Rest the rice to achieve the perfect texture.
+Let the rice rest to achieve the perfect fluffy texture.

-Close the lid again and let the rice rest on the Warm setting for 10 to 15 minutes.
-This allows the starch to set and absorbs remaining surface moisture, ensuring the rice is distinct and fluffy, not mushy.
-Pick out the woody aromatics before serving hot with a generous shower of crispy fried shallots.
+Close the lid again and let the rice rest on the warm setting for 10 to 15 minutes.
+This crucial resting period allows the starch to set and absorbs any remaining surface moisture, ensuring the rice remains distinct and not mushy.
+Discard the woody aromatics and serve hot.

 Notes